Isetta-Team/Isetta-Website-Raw/docs/glossary.md

 **Two-Level Segregate Fit (TLSF)**-  a memory allocation scheme meant for use in video games because of its fast and efficient memory usage.  [↩] (https://isetta.io/blogs/week-5/#fnref:837294)

 **Regression Testing**- the process of testing changes in software to make sure functionality is not broken when updating the software. [↩] (https://isetta.io/blogs/week-5/#fnref:3902832)

+**Qt**-  a framework for creating retained GUI applications. [↩] (https://isetta.io/blogs/week-6/#fnref:97)

+**Viewport**- the "window" which the camera will render content to the screen, it is specified with an (x,y) offset from the top-left in OpenGL and a width and height. [↩] (https://isetta.io/blogs/week-6/#fnref:70)

+**Vertex arrays and buffers**- hold the vertex information such as vertex positions, normals, color, etc and are stored within the OpenGL state. [↩] (https://isetta.io/blogs/week-6/#fnref:12)

+**Element Buffers**- hold additional information regarding the vertices, specifically what index the pertinent information is located within the vertex array. [↩] (https://isetta.io/blogs/week-6/#fnref:39)

+**Culling**- the early rejection of objects being passed through the render pipeline, because they don't contribute to the final image. [↩] (https://isetta.io/blogs/week-6/#fnref:49)

+**Model-view Matrix**- the matrix which transforms a position in local space to world space, then to camera space. [↩] (https://isetta.io/blogs/week-6/#fnref:440)

+**Transpose**- when the entries on the diagonals are flipped about the center diagonal.[↩] (https://isetta.io/blogs/week-6/#fnref:1123)

+**Vertex Shader**-  a graphics program that alters information associated to the vertices, it is one of the first stages in the graphics pipeline. [↩] (https://isetta.io/blogs/week-6/#fnref:9098)

+**Homogenous Coordinates**- differentiate points from vectors by expanding the traditional Vector3 to a Vector4 and placing a 0 in the 4th element for vectors and 1 in the 4th element for points. [↩] (https://isetta.io/blogs/week-6/#fnref:932)

+**Frustum**- the portion of the world which is viewable by a camera.
+It is typically shaped like a pyramid with near and far planes clipping the volume.
+What is rendered is the volume between the 2 planes. [↩] (https://isetta.io/blogs/week-6/#fnref:324)

+**Pivot**-  the local position of the model which is the zero position.
+When transforming the model in the world space, all changes are relative to this point.
+An offset pivot is when the pivot is placed in a position that isn't about the model, for example offset in X=100 from the model. [↩] (https://isetta.io/blogs/week-6/#fnref:587)

+**.geo files**- Horde3D's processed file for model and animations, optimized for more efficient rendering.
+The file is processed through the Horde3DUtil library and done prior to runtime. [↩] (https://isetta.io/blogs/week-6/#fnref:4533)

+**Union**- a special class type in C++ that can hold only one of its non-static data members at a time.
+Similar to a struct, you can declare multiple variables in a union, but only one is available at the same time.
+Another distinction is that the size of a struct is the sum of all of its members, but the size of a union is the size of the biggest member.
+The way the author understands it is that union gives you different ways to interpret the same memory values. [↩] (https://isetta.io/blogs/week-6/#fnref:2354)

+**Object Composition**- in Object Oriented Programming, this is a way to combine simple objects or data types into more complex ones.
+The Component pattern in Game Programming Patterns book describes this in detail. [↩] (https://isetta.io/blogs/week-6/#fnref:90865)

+**Runtime type information (RTTI)**- a language feature that exposes information about an object's data type at runtime.
+For example, if you want to get the type name of some object as string, you would need RTTI. [↩] (https://isetta.io/blogs/week-6/#fnref:215)

+**Macros**-  a way of automatically substituting text for some other during the compiling process.
+In C++, they are defined as #define TEXT_IN_CODE TEXT_TO_COPY OVER.
+For example, if you define #define SPEED 5 and write mySpeed = SPEED, SPEED will be substituted by 5 during compile time and the compiler will actually see mySpeed = 5. [↩] (https://isetta.io/blogs/week-6/#fnref:1238)

+**Oracle**- a computer technology corporation headquartered in Redwood Shores, California, who acquired Java from Sun Microsystems and is now maintaining it. [↩] (https://isetta.io/blogs/week-6/#fnref:85213)

+**Test Harnesses**- a test framework which can ensure the progression of the software.
+In the Isetta Engine case, they will act as sample levels to demo features of the engine and as versioning happens to ensure old features aren't broken on accident.[↩] (https://isetta.io/blogs/week-6/#fnref:675)

+**Heuristic**- a technique for solving a problem more quickly, often utilized in optimization problems for computer science. [↩] (https://isetta.io/blogs/week-7/#fnref:3829)

+**Object Factory**- a programming pattern where you decouple object creation and destruction with the actual usage of the object.
+An object factory typically creates objects based on passed parameters, which you would then receive and use. [↩] (https://isetta.io/blogs/week-7/#fnref:28392)

+**Typecasting**- also known as type conversion, this is a method of changing one data type to another.
+It helps ensure that variables are processed correctly by functions, but can also be dangerous with the way they handle the conversion. [↩] (https://isetta.io/blogs/week-7/#fnref:352252)

+**Boilerplate Code**-  a section of code that has to be included in many places with little to no alteration. [↩] (https://isetta.io/blogs/week-7/#fnref:3954920)

+**Function Templates**- functions definitions that, at compile time, generate individual function definitions for any types used with the template.
+This can be very useful for cutting out duplicate code, but greatly increases compile time and code size. [↩] (https://isetta.io/blogs/week-7/#fnref:290252)

+**BitSquid**-  more modernly known as Autodesk Stingray, is a discontinued game engine from Stockholm, Sweden.
+End of sale was announced for January 7, 2018, and afterward it became a plugin for Autodesk 3DS Max known as 3DS Max Interactive. [↩] (https://isetta.io/interviews/AmandineCoget-interview/#fnref:284972)

+**IMGUI**- stands for immediate mode GUI which is a code-driven GUI system where on each rendering frame the application needs to issue the draw commands of the GUI (the GUI is not stored for multiple frames) [↩] (https://isetta.io/interviews/AmandineCoget-interview/#fnref:1024)

+**Scaleform**- a vector graphics rendering engine used to display Adobe Flash-based user interfaces and HUDs for video games. [↩] (https://isetta.io/interviews/AmandineCoget-interview/#fnref:231)

+**Retained GUI**-  also known as canvas/scene graph, is where GUI is registered once and is displayed, "retained", on screen until it removes itself from rendering. [↩] (https://isetta.io/interviews/AmandineCoget-interview/#fnref:1025)

+**Frostbite**- EA's proprietary game engine used across most of their studios. [↩] (https://isetta.io/interviews/AmandineCoget-interview/#fnref:134)

+**Heads-up Display (HUD)**- overlay on the screen that presents important information to the player. [↩] (https://isetta.io/interviews/AmandineCoget-interview/#fnref:135)

+**Intellisense**- an intelligent code completion feature in Microsoft Visual Studio that is capable of detailing information about the code and objects that the programmer is working with while coding. [↩] (https://isetta.io/interviews/AmandineCoget-interview/#fnref:83838392)

+**Retro Compatibility**-  also known as backwards compatibility, is when a system is setup such that it works with legacy code/input. [↩] (https://isetta.io/interviews/AmandineCoget-interview/#fnref:53)

+**Thread-safe code**- only manipulates shared data structures in a manner that ensures that all threads behave properly and fulfill their design specifications without unintended interaction. [↩] (https://isetta.io/interviews/AmandineCoget-interview/#fnref:2384972)

+**Std::iterator**- a C++ type that can be used to iterate through collections of elements based on that collection. [↩] (https://isetta.io/interviews/AmandineCoget-interview/#fnref:668322)